darlanalves/blog/orange-pi-3d-printing-node.md

 # Orange PI + 3D Printing over WiFi

-I recently bought an Ender Pro 3 to learn more about 3D printing and eventually make all the plastic cases for my HomeBots.
+I recently bought an [Ender Pro 3](https://www.aliexpress.com/item/32918302452.html?spm=a2g0s.9042311.0.0.5cb64c4dK88xrA) to learn more about 3D printing and eventually make all the plastic cases for my [HomeBots](https://github.com/homebots).

 The first thing that bothered me is either swap around a TF Card or hook an USB cable for serial communication.

 And you know that connecting and disconnecting a USB is too much work for a nerd, so why not hook my OrangePI to the side of the printer and make it print over WIFI?

+# What you're gonna need/use

+- [Orange Pi](http://www.orangepi.org/orangepizero/) with [Armbian](https://www.armbian.com/orange-pi-pc/) installed on an SD Card
+- USB Cable for your printer
+- SSH with root access to your OPi
+- Octoprint software from GitHub

 Luckily for me, I already have **Armbian** running on OPi and I found [a quick tutorial on the webz](http://deloarts.com/en/3d-printing/octoprint-on-orange-pi-zero/) to do it.
 We're gonna setup some packages, install PySerial and build [OctoPrint](https://octoprint.org/download/) to start our prints.

 At the moment the stable version of OctoPrint is 1.3.11.
 Check the latest stable version [here](https://github.com/foosel/OctoPrint/releases)

 **If you are like me and cannot read through a whole article here's a quick sequence of commands to do everything:**

 _NOTE: I assume you are logged in as root here.
 If not, run "sudo sh" first_